Terms And Conditions

 DMCA Take Down Requests – Content Theft

 – Failure to take down all copyrighted content that has been stolen from our website will result in a DMCA takedown request being sent to the hosting provider of your website, as well as submitting a DMCA takedown request to Google’s legal team.
-This will result in your website being taken down and switched offline by your hosting provider or google until the content has been deleted.
+This will result in your website being taken down and switched offline by your hosting provider or Google until the content has been deleted.

 – Legal action will be taken against you if you fail to take down all copyrighted content from your website that has been stolen from our website.
-This includes but is not limited to, Google’s free legal team, as well as our solicitors taking action.
+This includes but is not limited to Google’s free legal team, as well as our solicitors taking action.

 – We will give you 48 hours’ notice by email, text, or phone call before sending the DMCA take-down request to give you time to delete all copyrighted content.

-– All contents of Carpet Removal Sydney’s websites are Copyright © 2024 Carpet Removal Sydney.
+– All contents of Carpet Removal Sydney’s websites are Copyright © 2026 Carpet Removal Sydney.
 All rights reserved.

 Proprietary information and content theft